What It Takes (Succession)

-"What It Takes" is the sixth episode of the third season of the HBO satirical comedy-drama television series Succession, and the 26th overall.
-It was written by Will Tracy and directed by Andrij Parekh, and aired on November 21, 2021.
+"What It Takes" is the sixth episode of the third season of the American satirical comedy-drama television series Succession, and the 26th episode overall.
+It was written by Will Tracy and directed by Andrij Parekh, and originally aired on HBO on November 21, 2021.

 The episode follows the Roys traveling to a conservative political conference in Richmond, Virginia to choose a suitable presidential candidate in the upcoming election, while Kendall prepares to testify against his father.

 Sanaa Lathan received a nomination for Outstanding Guest Actress in a Drama Series at the 74th Primetime Emmy Awards for her performance in the episode.

 Plot

 Kendall prepares to submit the paperwork he has retrieved on the cruises scandal to the Department of Justice.
 Lisa warns him that the documents may not be sufficient legal ammunition to build a winning case against Waystar, but Kendall refuses to listen.

-Meanwhile, the rest of the Roys attend the Future Freedom Summit, a conservative political donor event in Richmond, Virginia, in search of a viable presidential candidate in the upcoming election in light of the current President choosing to step down.
+Meanwhile, the rest of the Roys attend the Future Freedom Summit, a conservative political donor event in Richmond, Virginia, in search of a viable presidential candidate in the upcoming election in light of the current President choosing not to run for reelection.
 Logan primarily seeks a nominee who will temper the DOJ investigation into the cruises scandal and help Waystar survive against Big Tech.
 He and the Republican establishment lean towards Dave Boyer, the incumbent Vice President.

-At the convention, Roman is surprised to learn from an attendee that his mother Caroline is getting married to British CEO Peter Munion, and that the family have been invited to their wedding in Tuscany; he and Shiv call Kendall to inform him of the news.
+At the Summit, Roman is surprised to learn from an attendee that his mother Caroline is marrying British CEO Peter Munion, and that the family have been invited to their wedding in Tuscany; he and Shiv call Kendall to inform him of the news.
 Connor uses the event as an opportunity to advance his own presidential bid.
 Roman is approached by Congressman Jeryd Mencken, a controversial, right-wing online provocateur.

 Late in the night, Tom – who has resigned himself to the fate of incarceration and is receiving little support from Shiv – takes an equally paranoid Greg to a nearby diner for the two to share their anxieties over their shared legal peril.
 Tom agrees to absorb responsibility for Greg's role in the cruises cover-up.

-The next day, Kendall's DOJ testimony goes poorly; he expresses frustration at having to cooperate with federal authorities – whom Logan has worked to stall – instead of taking an aggressive approach against the company.
+The next day, Kendall's DOJ testimony goes poorly; he expresses frustration at having to cooperate with federal authorities—whom Logan has worked to stall—instead of taking an aggressive approach against the company.
 Lisa, losing patience with Kendall, bluntly informs him that he performed poorly at the testimony and that his case against his father is weakening.
 Kendall later decides to fire Lisa and seeks out new legal representation.